NicolasDaCostaLopes/odin_Rock_Paper_Scissors/README.md

 i'm pretty sure i saw pseudocoe online that fixed the issue that i had by listing the possible results of a function at the end of it

 Anyways, 👍 for pseudocode really helps out a lot for implementation ! :)

+Last note, weaving pseudocode and the implementation looks really ugly, i need to do it differently in the future